Noamshabat1/WeatherWiz/README.md

   - **LSTM:** Trained using the Adam optimizer.
   - **GNN:** Trained using AdamW with weight decay.
 - **Regularization:**
-  - Incorporated in linear models via L1 (Lasso) and L2 (Ridge) penalties.
+  - Incorporated in linear models via L1 (Lasso) penalties.
 - **Hyperparameter Tuning:**
   - **LSTM:**
     - Hidden units: 32 to 128